 - Distributors buy more products than they want to use or can resell, just to stay active in the company or to qualify for bonuses or other rewards.
 If you see this happening, keep your money.

 If you’re considering joining an MLM, know that some MLMs — even ones that aren’t pyramid schemes — may not be a wise investment.
 Other MLMs may not be a good fit for your interests and lifestyle.
-Here are some tips to help protect yourself against a bad MLM experience.
+Here are some ways to help protect yourself against a bad MLM experience.

 Ask yourself these questions